NunoSempere/tools.sentinel-team.org/TWITTER_API_README.md

 curl -X POST https://tweets.nunosempere.com/api/filter \
   -H "Content-Type: application/json" \
   -d '{
-    "question": "Does this tweet announce a new AI model or research?", "users": ["OpenAI", "AnthropicAI"]
+    "filter_question": "Does this tweet announce a new AI model or research?", "summarization_question": "What are the key AI model announcements and research developments?", "users": ["OpenAI", "AnthropicAI"]
   }' --max-time 180 | jq
 ```